fons3517/Portfolio/README.md

 ## Description

-The projects inside this portfolio have been created by me, in class over a 2 month time span.
-Each application has been developed while learning to implement all technologies applied.
+This is my up-to-date portfolio.
+The portfolio contains assignments completed by me as the sole contributor and two collaborative group projects.
+A link to my updated resume has been included, as well as current contact information (i.e. links to github profile, linkedIn, and email address.)

 ### Technologies Incorporated